Raise Awareness

 NA, A Family of Ultra-rare Diseases

 Neuroacanthocytosis (NA) is a group of ultra-rare disorders marked by progressive muscle weakness and atrophy, progressive cognitive loss, chorea (involuntary twisting movements of the body) and acanthocytes (spikey red blood cells).
 Other symptoms include facial tics, uncontrolled muscle movement, instability when walking, seizures, biting of the tongue, cheeks and lips, and changes in personality, comprehension and judgement.
-Symptoms vary between patients and between each of the two NA disorders: chorea-acanthocytosis (ChAc, also known as VPS13A) and McLeod neuroacanthocytosis syndrome (MLS).
+Symptoms vary between patients and between each of the two NA disorders: chorea-acanthocytosis (ChAc, now more commonly known as VPS13A disease) and McLeod neuroacanthocytosis syndrome (now known as XK disease).

 Please see the following links for more detailed information on each disease: